About the Project

 This section guides you through the process of setting up and using the AutoSDV platform.
 Follow these chapters sequentially to build a fully functional autonomous vehicle:

-- Software Installation - Setting up the driving software
+- Software Installation - Installing AutoSDV software using recommended methods

 - Operating the Vehicle - Launching and controlling the system